GATHERING TOGETHER, BUT DIFFERENTLY

 Sunday mornings at All Saints will look different for the time being.
-As we begin to reintroduce in-person services, we are incorporating extra efforts to sanitize and promote cleanliness, encourage some distance between attendees, and limit congregational singing for the time being.
+We are incorporating extra efforts to sanitize and promote cleanliness, encourage distance between attendees, and limit congregational singing for the time being.

-In phase two, we are adding the option for people to attend a 60-minute full worship service at 10:00 AM.
-There will be limited congregational singing (please wear masks) and a cap of 150 people.
+In phase two, we added the option for people to attend a 60-minute full worship service at 9:00 or 11:00 AM with limited congregational singing (with face coverings) and a cap of 200 people.

 - Giving Each Other Space